phanumat/Documentation/getting-started/groovy-basics.rst

 Installing Groovy
 -----------------

 The best way to get familiar with Groovy is by installing it and experimenting.
-SmartThings development does not require you to have a copy of Groovy installed, since SmartThings code is executed within SmartThings infrastructure, but having a local copy of Groovy is useful for learning.
+PEA HiVE development does not require you to have a copy of Groovy installed, since PEA HiVE code is executed within PEA HiVE infrastructure, but having a local copy of Groovy is useful for learning.

 Head over to the `Groovy Documentation <http://www.groovy-lang.org/documentation.html>`__ site and follow the Getting Started guides for downloading and installing Groovy (the rest of the Getting Started material is pretty awesome too, and definitely worth a read).